-- The day to day management of the property function subject to the provision of financial regulations. - The maintenance of a register of all property owned or leased by the Police and Crime Commissioner.
-The register to include a range of property data (value, condition, maintenance etc.) - Ensuring all property owned or leased by the Police and Crime Commissioner is fully compliant with all legislation, regulations and best practice codes applicable to the purpose of the asset. - The development on an annual basis of a planned maintenance programme and providing advice on the appropriate amount to be budgeted for planned and reactive maintenance. - Arranging for the survey and inspection of all property in compliance with legislation, regulations and best practice. - Reporting the findings of surveys and inspections and making arrangements for necessary works where these can be met within the approved budget - Providing a draft medium term asset management strategies and plans for the Police and Crime Commissioner's property estate and assets acquired for use by the Constabulary.
+- The day-to-day management of the property function subject to the provision of financial regulations. - The maintenance of a register of all property owned or leased by the Commissioner.
+The register to include a range of property data (value, condition, maintenance etc.) - Ensuring all property owned or leased by the Commissioner is fully compliant with all legislation, regulations and best practice codes applicable to the purpose of the asset. - The development on an annual basis of a planned maintenance programme and providing advice on the appropriate amount to be budgeted for planned and reactive maintenance. - Arranging for the survey and inspection of all property in compliance with legislation, regulations and best practice. - Reporting the findings of surveys and inspections and making arrangements for necessary works where these can be met within the approved budget

-Disposing of all assets which have previously been approved by the Police and Crime Commissioner, in accordance with approved methods of disposal, in accordance with the financial limits within the scheme of delegation.

-Providing regular reports to the Police and Crime Commissioner on the implementation of the agreed capital programme.

-Securing appropriate arrangements for the safeguarding of the Commissioner's assets including those used by the Constabulary in the delivery of policing in accordance with the requirements of Financial Regulations.

-Securing arrangements for the accurate and reliable payment of wages, pensions and salaries ensuring transactions are submitted accurately and to deadlines.
+- Providing draft medium term asset management strategies and plans for the Commissioner's property estate and assets acquired for use by the Constabulary. - Providing an annual schedule for approval to be submitted to the Commissioner at the beginning of each financial year for all property to be developed, acquired and disposed of. - Disposing of all assets previously approved by the Commissioner, in accordance with approved methods of disposal, in accordance with the financial limits within the scheme of delegation. - Providing regular reports to the Commissioner on the implementation of the agreed capital programme. - Securing appropriate arrangements for the safeguarding of the Commissioner's assets including those used by the Constabulary in the delivery of policing in accordance with the requirements of Financial Regulations. - Securing arrangements for the accurate and reliable payment of wages, pensions and salaries ensuring transactions are submitted accurately and to deadlines.